hengshuaiyao/HengshuaiYao.github.io/README.md

 I'm an adjunct professor at Department of Computing Science, University of Alberta.
 I studied reinforcement learning at the RLAI lab from 2008 to 2014 in a Ph.D program at the same department.
 I worked on offline model-based approximate policy iteration (with Csaba Szepesvari), multi-step linear Dyna-style planning (with Rich Sutton), a novel reinforcement learning perspective for PageRank (with Dale Schuurmans), and Webpage ranking and Web search (with Davood Rafiei).
 I interned with Yahoo!
 Sunnyvale in 2013 and won a championship (CEO award) for "TrendingNow" project that detects trending topics in Yahoo search engine.
 I joined NCSoft game studio in San Francisco in 2016 working on reinforcement learning for mobile games.
 I joined Huawei in 2017.
 I'm a technical lead of the joint lab between University of Alberta and Huawei.

 ### Education:
-* M.E, Tsinghua University, accepted with 30+/1500 rank in the national graduate test by the computer science and engineering department, 2003--2006.
+* M.E, Tsinghua University, 30+/1500 entrance rank, department of computer science and engineering, 2003--2006.
-* B.S, Shandong University of Technology, a specialized program, department of mathematics, with an entrance rank of the 2nd place at university level, 1999--2003.
+* B.S, Shandong University of Technology, specialized program, the 2nd place entrance rank at university level, department of mathematics, 1999--2003.
-* Zhaoyuan 1st Middle School, a talented program with a top-20 entrance rank at the city level, 1996--1999.
+* Zhaoyuan 1st Middle School, specialized program, top-20 entrance rank at the Zhaoyuan city level, 1996--1999.

 ### Thesis
 - Yao, H. Model-based Reinforcement Learning with State and Action Abstractions.
 [Ph.D thesis](papers/yao_hengshuai_PhD.pdf), 2015.